-One morning in a yoga class a few years ago, our teacher read some verses about the power of gratitude.
+In a yoga class a few years ago, my teacher read some verses about the power of gratitude.
 They were timely words for me, because just that week, I had started to keep a very simple gratitude journal.
 It’s something I hadn’t really done before—not because I’m ungrateful, but because I was always distracted with other things.
 Several days before that yoga class, the seventh in a ten-day series of emails about stress management arrived in my inbox.
 It suggested that gratitude was one way to manage stress.

-Fast forward a few years to this morning.
-I saw a post in a yoga-related Facebook group I belong to about the habits of happy people.
+Fast forward a few years to a post I saw in a yoga-related Facebook group.
+The post was about the habits of happy people.
 One of these habits, of course, was practicing gratitude.

 No matter how many times I hear about the power of gratitude, it never gets old.
 Gratitude is without doubt one of the most important things to practice.
 And yes, it’s a practice!